-If you do not have health insurance, your representative will assist you with financial arrangement including applying for financial aid (CICP).
+If you do not have health insurance, your representative will assist you with financial arrangements including applying for financial aid (CICP).
 Presently, there is a program available, which can help qualifying patients with part of their hospital bill.
 For more information, contact the Business Office at 719-587-6364.

 Your Hospital Bill

 The hospital is responsible for submitting bills to your insurance company and will do everything possible to expedite your claim.
 You should remember that your policy is a contract between you and your insurance company and you have the final responsibility for payment of your hospital bill.